baizhongyu/FATL/README.md

 # FETL
-The source code of the paper: Side-Scan Sonar Image Recognition with Zero-Shot and Style Transfer.
+Feature Enhancement-Based Transfer Learning for Few-Shot Sonar Image Classification.

 #
 The model code will be published soon.